gmarmstrong/python-datamuse/README.md

 ## To Do

-* Add support for Python 3
-* Add CI
+* Continuous integration
-* Proper pacakging setup
+* Proper packaging setup